chq-matteo/Signal-Desktop/README.md

 <!-- Copyright 2014-2020 Signal Messenger, LLC -->
 <!-- SPDX-License-Identifier: AGPL-3.0-only -->

+# This is not the real Signal Desktop repository!

+This is a fork with a couple of changes in the scss to make messages more readable to me (with ideas copied from other super popular messaging apps).

 # Signal Desktop

 Signal Desktop is an Electron application that links with Signal